Identify Your Health Priority

 Ready to open up to a new relationship.

-But terrified to open my heart again after years in protective lock down.
+But terrified to open my heart again after years in protective lockdown.

 It was not a dilemma I could think myself out of.

-I had to let myself feel my feelings – Which can be intense to attempt on your own.
+I had to let myself feel my feelings—which can be intense to attempt on your own.

-So.
-I reached for some oils to help.
+So, I reached for some oils to help.

 Essential Oils for Heart Transitions